cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 the desired aggregate result.
 This algorithm is performed locally at each Aggregator, without communication with the other Aggregators.

-* `output_to_aggregate_shares(agg_param, output_shares)` is the deterministic
+* `output_to_aggregate_shares(agg_param, output_shares) -> agg_share` is the
-  aggregation algorithm.
+  deterministic aggregation algorithm.
 It is run by each Aggregator over the output shares it has computed over a batch of measurement inputs.

 ~~~~
     Aggregator 0    Aggregator 1        Aggregator SHARES-1